Barcelona 2-0 Deportivo La Coruna: Alexis and Messi earn Blaugrana morale-boosting win

 The Brazilian then put Cesc Fabregas in the clear with a clever pass over the top, but after bringing the ball down beautifully, the midfielder made a hash of his finish and blasted over the bar.

 David Villa was denied by an excellent challenge from Silvio, before Aranzubia was called into action again to divert a deflected Cristian Tello effort onto the post, as Barca kept piling on the pressure.

-With 24 minutes on the clock, Villa spurned a golden opportunity when he clipped right at Aranzubia from point blank range, with Tello also denied by the Deportivo keeper from the rebound.
+With 24 minutes on the clock, Villa spurned a golden opportunity when he clipped straight at Aranzubia from point-blank range, with Tello also denied by the Deportivo keeper from the rebound.

-Barca’s momentum tailed off considerably in the second half, as Deportivo’s revitalized ranks at the back held firm, rendering its tiki-taka game impotent.
+Barca’s momentum tailed off considerably in the second half, as Deportivo’s revitalised ranks at the back held firm, rendering their tiki-taka game impotent.